 Construction specialists perform and manage the construction of buildings, bridges, foundations, utility systems, dams, and bunkers.
 They manage, construct, repair, and modify structural systems, and wooden, masonry, metal, and concrete buildings.
 They also oversee bridge building, rafting, and river crossing operations to coordinate the building of structures during combat.
 Construction specialists must have a working knowledge of carpentry and masonry.

-Divers work under water.
-Underwater missions undertaken by military divers can be very dangerous.
-They perform such tasks as reconnaissance, demolition, ship repair, search for missing persons, and salvage in underwater conditions.
+They perform such tasks as reconnaissance, demolition, ship repair, search for missing persons, salvage in underwater conditions, or construction.
 They usually specialize in either scuba diving or deep-sea diving.

 Heating and cooling mechanics are responsible for providing the Military with technical and mechanical services regarding heating, cooling, and related systems.
 They install, operate and perform inspections, testing, troubleshooting, and repairs on malfunctioning systems.
 They perform maintenance and quality control functions, ensuring compliance with safety and environmental regulations.
 They supervise and provide guidance to subordinates and they provide recommendations regarding installations and repairments of HVAC/R systems.